fis/aoc/docs/2020-notes.md

 single `jmp` can be changed to `nop` (or vice versa) to make the program halt properly (by reaching the end of the program).

-The Go solution takes the path of least resistance.
-Part 1 is solved simply by executing the instructions (with a bitmap to detect cycles), while part 2 just attempts to modify each relevant instruction in turn, re-executing the program a second time.
-This is clearly an `O(n^2)` operation, since there is at most `n` instructions to change, and each execution will simulate at most `n` instructions as well.
+Part 1 is solved simply by executing the instructions (with a bitmap to detect cycles).
+It would be perfectly reasonable to solve part 2 in `O(n^2)` time, by just attempting to modify each `jmp`/`nop` instruction (at most `n`) in turn, and then executing the program (`O(n)` steps) to see if it now halts or loops.
+In fact, the initial Go version (see history of `2020/day08/day08.go` if curious) did this.
+However, we can do better.

-More as an excuse to get GraphViz out again, the Go solution also contains a utility to show the full potential control flow.
+Let's trot GraphViz out again.
+The Go solution has a utility to show the full potential control flow (via the `dot8` option to the runner binary).
 The common example is rendered into `2020-day08-ex.png` in this directory.
 Black edges are those of the unmodified program, while red edges denote the alternative control flow if that instruction was to be flipped.
 GraphViz is again useless on the full puzzle input.

 The graph form makes it clear that asymptotically faster solutions exist.
 In particular, by treating the graph as a weighted digraph and